On this page:

 How Much Do Energy Recovery Ventilators Cost?

 Tightening your home with insulation, storm doors and windows, and weather strips to conserve energy has its drawbacks.
 One serious drawback is that it traps stale air inside your home.
-This stale air can cause increased radon levels, which are harmful to your family’s health.

 Some of that air gets vented out through exhaust fans, mainly in the kitchen, bathroom, and laundry room.
-But, how much of that energy gets wasted when vented straight out of the home?
+But how much of that energy gets wasted when vented straight out of the home?

 Energy recovery ventilators, an improved version of an air exchanger, save energy by recovering some of that energy before it leaves your home.

 The national average for an energy recovery ventilator with installation is roughly $2,000.
 This number varies by region due to the cost of labor, the brand chosen, and whether you use an HRV (Heat Energy Recovery) or ERV (Energy Recovery Ventilator).

 Adding an HRV or ERV is a great way to improve the efficiency of your HVAC system.
 It could be cheaper than a furnace or air conditioning replacement if the goal is to reduce the costs of operating the system.